NSW Budget 2018-19

 The 2018/19 State Budget includes $197.8 million allocated over four years to extend NSW Government?s commitment to Start Strong.

 From 1 January 2019, Start Strong subsidies will be extended to all 3 year olds who are enrolled at community preschools, and will be continued for all children in the year before school.

 Children from Aboriginal families, and families who are vulnerable or disadvantaged and children with disability and additional needs will continue to receive extra support.

-This initiative is supported by capital works funding that will help create new community preschool places in areas of high demand and need.
-This will ensure children continue to have access to high quality preschool as the population grows, in a climate where Commonwealth funding is increasingly uncertain.
+This policy extension is supported by additional funding that will create new community preschool places in areas of high demand and need.

 A growing child population and increasing participation in early childhood education requires corresponding increases in Government funding to maintain Start Strong levels of funding.
 Child population data show that the number of three, four and five year old children in NSW will increase by 6 per cent by 2021.

-Extending support for Start Strong demonstrates the NSW government’s commitment to early childhood education as an essential part of the education continuum.
-This commitment is in line with recommendations from both the recent report Through Growth to Achievement, and the complementary early childhood report, Lifting our Game.
+- This NSW Budget commitment is in line with recommendations from both the recent report Through Growth to Achievement, and the complementary early childhood report, Lifting our Game.

 - The announcement of this increased allocation of funding ensures the NSW Government maintains its commitment to providing all children with access to high quality preschool programs, regardless of what their circumstances are or where they live, and despite uncertain Commonwealth funding.